jiangfengming/puppeteer-prerender/README.md

 ### prerender.debug
 Open or disable debug mode.
 Defaults to `false`.

-### prerender.headless
-Whether to run the Chromium in headless mode.
-Defaults to `true`.
-It should be set before calling `prerender()`, otherwise will have no effect.

 ### prerender.timeout
 Set the default timeout value.
 Defaults to `30000`ms.

 ### prerender.userAgent
 Set the default user agent.
 The default value is set by the underlying Chromium.

+### prerender.puppeteerLaunchOptions
+Options which passed to puppeteer.launch().
+It should be set before calling `prerender()`, otherwise will have no effect.